 That’s why a newer type of ILP currently exists in the market, investment-based ILPs.

-With the clear distinction demanded from consumers, insurers came up with the investment-based ILP so that your investments can be directed to purchasing more unit funds.
+With the clear distinction demanded from consumers, insurers came up with the investment-based ILP (or commonly termed as 101-wrapper) so that your investments can be directed to purchasing more unit funds.